shmilgan/ohwr/doc/user_guide/wrs-user_guide.md

 #### Warning:
 This equipment is intended to be grounded using the *Grounded Connector*.
 Ensure that the host is connected to earth ground during normal use.

-#### Warning:
-To prevent bodily injury when mounting or servicing this unit in a rack, you must take special precautions to ensure that the system remains stable.
-This unit should be mounted at the bottom of the rack if it is the only unit in the rack.
-When mounting this unit in a partially filled rack, load the rack from the bottom to the top with the heaviest component at the bottom of the rack.